alankarartist/ALDOWNLOADMANAGER/README.md

 ![](/Capture.PNG)

 1. Insert the url link.
-2. Then click on Download button.
+2. Then click on DOWNLOAD button.
+3. Click on CLEAR button to download new file.